Reference: How To Make Your Website Load Faster

-With that in mind, some plugins can actually increase your website performance and make your sites load faster (such as W3 Total Cache for WordPress).
-We recommend researching each plugin that you plan on using so that you can better determine how much it may impact your website performance.
+With that in mind, some plugins can increase your website performance and make your sites load faster (such as W3 Total Cache for WordPress).
+We recommend researching each plugin you plan to determine better how much it may impact your website performance.

 Choose A Hosting Plan That Fits Your Needs

 A "hosting plan" refers to how powerful a website server is and what it enables you to do with your website.
 Web hosting companies often offer multiple hosting tiers, with each tier increasing in power, speed, memory, bandwidth, and storage limits.
 Hosting plans usually fall under one of the following tiers: